 An estate planning attorney can help you develop a quality business succession plan that meets your needs.
 Specifically, an estate planning lawyer can help you use instruments such as revocable trusts, irrevocable trusts, and charitable trusts to own and control the equity interests of your business.
 In addition, your attorney can help you minimize the impact of local, state, and federal taxes on business and estate planning transactions to conserve the assets of the company.

-For more information on developing a successful plan to pass on your business after your death, please visit the Lonich Patton Ehrlich Policastri website.
+For more information on developing a successful plan to pass on your business after your death, please visit the Lonich Patton Erlich Policastri website.
 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.